 How to Verify MW When Buying

-- Ask for the COA — Certificate of Analysis should state the actual MW value, not just "high" or "ultra-high"
+- Ask for the COA — Certificate of Analysis should state the actual MW value, not just "high" or "ultra-high".
+If the supplier cannot provide a specific number, that is a red flag.

 - Check dissolution time — 28M Da powder should take 60-90 minutes to fully dissolve.
 If it dissolves in 20 minutes, the MW is lower than claimed